EduardGabel/Gabel_NS2020/README.md

-# ProjectNeuron
+# NS_2020 Cars
-📚 Prediction of price degrees in car industry or producted cars
+📚 Prediction of price and other parameters in cars.

 # NEURAL NETWORK